Heights on square of modular curves: Height of modular curves and the various

-For later applications of the explicit arithmetic B\'ezout theorem displayed in next section (Proposition~\ref{Bezout}), we now estimate the degree and Faltings height of the image of $X_0 (p)$, together with its various $d^{\mathrm{th}}$-symmetric products (commonly called ``$W_d$''), within either the jacobian $J_0 (p)$ or its quotient $J_e$, relative to the $\Theta$-polarization.
-We actually estimate those heights both in the normalized N\'eron-Tate sense, and for some good (``Moret-Bailly'') projective models, to be defined shortly.
+We prove in this section a certain number of technical results about heights of cycles in the modular jacobian, which will be useful in the sequel.
+For applications of the explicit arithmetic B\'ezout theorem displayed in next section (Proposition~\ref{Bezout}), we indeed first need estimates for the degree and height of the image of $X_0 (p)$, together with its various $d^{\mathrm{th}}$-symmetric products (usually called ``$W_d$''), within either $J_0 (p)$ or its quotient $J_e$, relative to the $\Theta$-polarization.
+(For more general considerations on this topic, we also refer to~\cite{dJ18}.)
+We estimate those heights both in the normalized N\'eron-Tate sense and for some good (``Moret-Bailly'') projective models, to be defined shortly.

+Let us first define the height of cycles relative to some hermitian bundle.
+For further details on this we refer to~\cite{Zh95}, or to~\cite{Ab97}, Section~2 for a more informal introduction. \begin{defi} Let $K$ be a number field and ${\cal O}_K$ its ring of integers.
+Let ${\cal X}$ be an arithmetic scheme over ${\cal O}_K$, that is an integral scheme which is projective and flat over ${\cal O}_K$, having smooth generic fiber $X$ over $K$.
+Let ${\cal F}$ be a generically ample and relatively semiample hermitian sheaf with smooth metric, see~\cite{Zh95}, Section~5.
+We denote by $\hat{c}_1 ({\cal F})$ the first arithmetic Chern class of ${\cal F}$, and similarly by $c_1 (F)$ the first Chern class of $F$.